The Canary Tried To Take Down Charlie Brooker And It Didn't Quite Go To Plan

 The publication seemingly disregarded the concept of satire as it accused the screenwriter of a “jaw-dropping” character assassination.

-Ignoring all the jibes targeting other politicians, an article on the site read:
+Ignoring all the jibes targeting other politicians, the article on the site reads:

 Charlie Brooker’s 2016 Wipe descended into a hatchet job on Jeremy Corbyn in its section on the Labour leadership election.
 The tipping point came when the Black Mirror creator suggested that Corbyn presides over racism in the Labour Party.